Skip to content

 Reflection Intensity

-• Global Multiplier: this is a global multiplier to all reflections intensity and let you tune down the effect globally.
+• Intensity: this is a global multiplier to all reflections intensity and let you tune down the effect globally.

 • Min Intensity: determines the minimum reflection intensity on all surfaces.
 Can be used to force a very shiny environment.